NeowayLabs/list-azure-resources/README.md

-# ListAzurePublicIPs
+# AzureTools

-The most easy way to get all public IPs from the Azure subscriptions.
+The most easy way to get informations from the Azure subscriptions.

 ## Prerequisites